-This datapoint is a measure of the percentage of long-term stay residents that were administered the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these types of vaccines indispensable.
+Measures the percent of long-term care patients that have received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for nursing home residents, making these vaccines indispensable.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term stay residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
+This is a measure of the percent of long-term stay patients that required increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile

-This is the percentage of patients that retained mobility levels over time.
-Optimizing mobility is usually a great sign for residents' health.
+This is the percentage of residents that maintained mobility over time.
+Retaining mobility is usually a great sign for residents' health.